 “There’s no one answer, across the board, each and every year here,” said Fleming.
 “This is why it’s so important to keep on top of current market conditions.”

 If you know you’re going to sell your property sometime in the next year, monitor the market to better understand trends among buyers and sellers.
-Although you may have been quoted as saying “I’ll never sell in the winter,” sometimes we change our mind when the market says it’s time.
-From motivated buyers to less time wasted on showing your property — winter is often a great time to sell if you are looking to move.
+You may have thought “I’ll never sell in the winter.”
+But sometimes we change our minds when the market says it’s time.
+From motivated buyers to less time wasted on showing your property — winter is often a great time to sell if you are looking to move and need to sell your home during winter months.